iredmail/iRedAPD/README_PLUGINS.md

-Read Postfix document for more details if you want to develop plugin for iRedAPD:
+iRedAPD is a Postfix policy server, you must read Postfix document for more details if you want to develop plugin for iRedAPD:
 [Postfix SMTP Access Policy Delegation](http://www.postfix.org/SMTPD_POLICY_README.html#protocol)

 # For all plugins